Are Clipless Pedals Worth It? 3 Reasons Why You Should Consider Them

 Disadvantages of Clipless Pedals

-Clipping Off Is not Instant
+Clipping Off Is not Instanteous

 Unlike on flat pedals, the cleats of your cycling shoes are ‘locked’ in the pedals.
 This is an advantage for some situations but also a disadvantage for others.

-If you cycle across a city, you often have to quickly react to pedestrians, traffic lights, drivers, and other situations that may require you to take your feet off the pedals.
+If you cycle across a city, you often have to react quickly to pedestrians, traffic lights, drivers, and other situations that may require you to take your feet off the pedals.

 Clipping your feet out of pedals is not as quick as taking your foot off flat pedals.